coolcut/2020.fruechtl.me/journal/big-sur-design-vol-1.md

 In an [introductory video from this year's WWDC](https://www.apple.com/105/media/us/macos/big-sur/2020/f14b0c7e-9f7e-4b9f-bd0c-b4b86ee46c92/films/design/macos-design-tpl-cc-us-2020_1280x720h.m3u8), Alan Dye, Apple’s VP of human interface design, talked about the goals and thoughts that went into these design changes.
 As a goal of this redesign, he mentioned clarity as one of their focus points.
 While clarity was important, they also wanted to retain the powerful capabilities and simplicity of macOS.

 Furthermore, they wanted to keep the focus on the users’ content and let buttons or controls appear when they are needed.
-Consistency throughout the ecosystem was another focus that can be recognised in examples like the unification of their icons system called [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/), which already existed on iOS and iPadOS.
+Consistency throughout the ecosystem was another focus that can be recognised in examples like the unification of their icon system called [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/), which already existed on iOS and iPadOS.
 Additionally, examples like the new sidebar design that also arrived on iPadOS can be highlighted to underline the goals of becoming more consistent.

 All in all, the goals and references in this video were one of the resources I used while trying to understand why Apple made these changes.
-While I think some changes make Big Sur a “more modern” operating system, I also feel that a lot is still in flux and doesn’t meet the standards and goals Alan Dye were mentioning in the video.
+While I think some changes make Big Sur a “more modern” operating system, I also feel that a lot is still in flux and doesn’t meet the standards and goals Alan Dye was mentioning.

-While it is always difficult so make sense of decisions from the outside, I highly respect and admire every human who worked on this massive redesign.
+While it is always difficult to make sense of decisions from the outside, I highly respect and admire every human who worked on this massive redesign.
 Nevertheless, I wanted to document some questions I had after using Big Sur for a while.

 If you understand German, you can also listen to [episode 15 of my podcast Sprachnachrichten](https://sprachnachrichten.fm/sn015-der-kontrast-und-die-suche/), where my co-host Arne and I talk about this topic.